 Even if you are not an environmentalist, gas prices will definitely make you a conservationist.
 Gas prices continue to rise.
 Personally, going to the gas station with my little red gas can is not a leisure trip, it is always a chore.
-It is common knowledge that gasoline powered lawn mowers are serious pollutants.
-It is estimated that a 1 hour lawn mower is equivalent to driving a truck 100 miles.
+It is common knowledge that gasoline-powered lawn mowers are serious pollutants.
+It is estimated that a 1-hour lawnmower is equivalent to driving a truck 100 miles.
 I’ve read that lawnmowers contribute up to 5% of the nation’s pollution.
-Even more alarming comparisons and statistics can be found online.
+Even more, alarming comparisons and statistics can be found online.

-Fertiliser and herbicides pollute our rivers and streams.
+Fertilizer and herbicides pollute our rivers and streams.
 Outdoor herbicides in Minnesota affect the Mississippi Delta as they do in Arkansas.
 We are concerned that terrorists will attack our water supply while we collect water and feed on weeds.

 Other cities have imposed water restrictions, but lawn spraying companies are pushing for increased demand.
-During the dry season you have to drive a few blocks in the morning to wash your car for free.
+During the dry season, you have to drive a few blocks in the morning to wash your car for free.
 Even in a rainwater system, a complete shutdown occurs.

 So what can we do to keep our backyard beautiful without harming the environment?
 Robotic lawn mowers are one answer.
 Robotic lawnmowers can dig on a schedule and return them to the charging base.
 This has two advantages, the most obvious being that it takes more time to do other things.
 The second is to reduce the amount of time people spend working in the yard.
 Translation: The groundwater is polluted due to the lack of herbicides and pesticides.

 Let the grass grow longer and cut it less, causing itching.
 The touch is that the long-cut grass is swept down to the roots and keeps the morning dew from rising to the top, which acts like a blanket in the blazing sun.
 Only the tips of the grass are cut, allowing robotic lawnmowers to cut the grass regularly.
-Because clippins are so small, they break down very quickly and become natural fertilizers.
+Because clippings are so small, they break down very quickly and become natural fertilizers.
 This means less water and less fertilizer application, but a brighter, greener garden.